Attaining near-ideal Dicke superradiance in expanded spatial domains: Introduction

-Therefore, on the one hand, a more general theory that can be used to assess the existence of superradiance in more complicated scenarios and that only requires the $N$-dimensional decoherence matrix would be helpful.
-On the other hand, it is observed that the two main ingredients needed to realize superradiance at large spatial scale are long-range and large dissipative interactions between distant emitters.
-Plasmonic or photonic waveguides appear to be good mediators for long-distance interactions and thus superradiance \cite{mar10plsnano,pus10prb,ren16prb,de16acsn,goban15prl,ren17jcp,ren19njp,li19prb,zhu23oe}.
-Nevertheless, these systems often have tight requirements about the position of the emitters.
-Due to their infinite wavelength and vanishingly small index, recent advancements in near-zero-index (NZI) materials, such as plasmonic epsilon-near-zero (ENZ) waveguides and all-dielectric ENZ photonic crystals, eliminate this drawback \cite{Ziolkowski04pre,alu07prb,Engheta13sci,maas13np,lib17np}.
-As a result, they can attain all-to-all interactions and thus near-optimal Dicke superradiance in extended space.
-Moreover, it is interesting to explore the role of quantum resource in emission dynamics and elucidate the intrinsic connection between quantum resource and collective emission.
+Hence, it is desirable to develop a more comprehensive theory capable of assessing the existence of superradiance in complex scenarios, relying solely on the $N$-dimensional decoherence matrix.
+Additionally, two crucial requirements for achieving superradiance at large spatial domains are observed: long-range interactions and substantial dissipative coupling between distant emitters.
+Plasmonic or photonic waveguides have shown promise as facilitators of long-distance interactions and superradiance phenomena \cite{mar10plsnano,pus10prb,mlynek14nc,ren16prb,de16acsn,goban15prl,ren17jcp,ren19njp,li19prb,zhu23oe}.
+However, these systems often impose strict constraints on the spatial arrangement of emitters.
+Recent advancements in near-zero-index (NZI) materials, such as plasmonic epsilon-near-zero (ENZ) waveguides and all-dielectric ENZ photonic crystals, have overcome this limitation \cite{Ziolkowski04pre,alu07prb,Engheta13sci,maas13np,lib17np,Liedl23ar}.
+These materials, characterized by infinite wavelengths and vanishingly small index, enable all-to-all interactions and thus near-ideal realization of Dicke superradiance in extended spatial domains.
+Furthermore, as correlated dissipation can give rise to quantum coherence and superradiance, it is intriguing to investigate their roles in emission dynamics and elucidate the inherent connection between quantum resources and collective emissions.